-In May 2021, we granted 105 performance stock units ("PSUs") to certain executives and in June 2021, we granted an additional 14 PSUs to certain executives for a total of 119 PSUs for fiscal 2022.
-Vesting of these awards is contingent upon i) us meeting certain revenue and non-GAAP performance goals (performance-based) in fiscal 2022 and ii) our customary service periods.
+In fiscal 2023, we granted 126 performance stock units ("PSUs") to certain executives.
+Vesting of these awards is contingent upon i) us meeting certain non-GAAP performance goals (performance-based) in fiscal 2023 and ii) our customary service periods.
 The awards vest over three years.
-These awards generally have potential to vest at 200% based on actual fiscal 2022 performance.
 The related stock-based compensation expense is determined based on the value of the underlying shares on the date of grant and is recognized over the vesting term using the accelerated method.
 During each financial period, management estimates the probable number of PSUs that would vest until the ultimate achievement of the performance goals is known.
-Based on our results, the PSUs granted in May 2021, will be eligible to vest at approximately 150% and the PSUs granted in June 2021 will be eligible to vest at 200%.
+Based on our results, the PSUs vested at 128%.
 The awards are included in the restricted stock unit table.